 The purpose of the Student Union Wings, i.e. voluntary groups, is to implement TYY's values in their activities and to serve as a contact between the members, Student Union Council, Executive Board and staff.
 Wings are low-threshold actor groups, through which it is easy to participate in the activities of the Student Union.
 The Wings allow you to express yourself, create new issues, promote and monitor student interests at the university and in the society, pick out topics for public debate and become a critical citizen.
 There are four TYY Wings: International Wing, Development Cooperation Wing, Equality Wing and Environmental Wing.

 I Search, election and organisation of Wings

-- The Executive Board opens a search for Wings twice a year, always in the end of the terms.
-Regular members are recruited among the members of the Student Union with an open search where the applicants inform their interest in certain Wings and possible Chair position.
+- The Executive Board opens a search for Wings twice a year, always at the end of the terms.
+Regular members are recruited among the members of the Student Union with an open search where the applicants inform their interest in certain Wings and the possible Chair position.

 - The Executive Board elects members in each Wing, which are not more than five per Wing.
 A person may be elected in a Wing for either six or twelve months, excluding the Chair, who is always elected for a calendar year.
 One person may be elected in only one Wing at a time.